evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 ## Performance

 With overboost, the Audi Q8 e-tron edition Dakar reaches a maximum power of 300 kW (408 hp / 402 bhp).
 Without overboost, it delivers 265 kW (360 hp / 355 bhp).
-The maximum torque is 664 Nm (490 ft-lb).
+The maximum torque is 664 Nm (490 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 200 km/h (124 mph), demonstrating its solid performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 114 kWh and a net usable capacity of 106 kWh, providing an 8 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 114 kWh and a net usable capacity of 106 kWh, providing an 8 kWh buffer (7.0%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 487 km (303 mi).
 The consumption is 21.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.